 It is a simple, friendly reminder and the accommodations they found based on my previous search.
 Very handy, really.
 It does not feel pushy at all like I experienced with many other platforms.

 This email could be improved a bit, I feel.
 It could mention average prices, for instance.
 Or some kind of more helpful information that makes me want to keep doing my research.

 The second day after signing up, I received another, more detailed email.
 It showed how Vrbo works.

 It also reminded me to get the App on.
 Good thing, because until now the Vrbo app was actually not in my mind.
 Yet, it makes perfect sense.

 The third email was yet the coolest one: 12 cool and interesting cottages for a vacation.
 They sent beautiful cottages from Belize to Portland, from Hawaii over New York City to the Bahamas.

-I liked that they included averages prices per night.
+I liked that they included also average prices per night.

 Obviously, there must be an app.
-Many of us know that situation; sitting in a bar or restaurants with friends, chatting and dreaming of vacation.
-Pulling out the phone and having a quick look what accommodations in your desired destinations would cost like?
+Many of us know that situation; sitting in a bar or restaurants with friends, chatting, and dreaming of vacation.
+Pulling out the phone and having a quick look at what accommodations in your desired destinations would cost like?

 Simple, and we have all done it.